cye2020/VAIV-Data/README.md

 ```

 ## 2. Quick Start
-Preprocess all progress at one command
+Preprocess all progress one command

 Before start, **modify variables** in bash file